 “What this restaurant is truly meant to do is empower.
 You don’t come in here with a sense of entitlement.
 You come in here and volunteer because we need your help.”

 The purpose of JBJ Soul Kitchen isn’t just to feed the body.
 It’s also built to nourish the community.
 As they say on their website, “Friendship is our daily special.”
 That means that when you are seated, you may not know the person eating next to you or across from you, but you’re encouraged to introduce yourself to the other diners and build relationships with your neighbors.

-Just last year, JBJ Soul Kitchen served 11,500 meals, meeting its goal to reach a 50/50 split.
-Half of the people who come in pay with a donation, and the other half are in-need customers who volunteer to earn their meal.
+According to the website, JBJ Soul Kitchen has served 105,893 meals.
+About 54% of the people who come in pay with a donation, and the rest are in-need customers who volunteer to earn their meal.

-The restaurant hopes that by having those who can afford a meal and those who can’t dine together, people will see what hunger looks like, and be motivated to help make a real dent in the issue by advocating for change.
+The hope is that by having those who can afford a meal and those who can’t dine together, people will see what hunger looks like, and be motivated to help make a real dent in the issue by advocating for change.

 In announcing the newest locating in Newark, Bon Jovi and his wife Dorothea Hurley said they plan to open more Soul Kitchens in the future.

 "Hunger doesn't look like what your mind's eye might imagine," Hurley told CBS Sunday Morning.
 "It's the people at your church.
 It's the kids that go to school with your kids.
 And I think that was eye-opening for a lot of the community here that said, 'Oh, there's no homeless people here.'
 And they look around the restaurant, and I say, 'I can name five people right now that I know are homeless in this restaurant right now, but they don't look like what you think they're gonna look like."

 Editor's note: This story has been updated with new information since it was published in April 2015.